software-engineering-at-home/content/channel/000-Channel-Introduction.md

 - Support at Patreon: [SoftwareEngineeringAtHome](https://www.patreon.com/SoftwareEngineeringAtHome)
 - Email questions to: [software@mkv25.net](mailto:software@mkv25.net)

-~keep an open mind; be kind and patient with each other.
+~keep an open mind, and be kind to each other.

 ???

-- [/] Repeat the presmise, the key points, and the practice advice to close out the video
-- [/] Like, subscribe, and share - support on patreon

 So welcome again to the Software Engineering at Home channel - I'm John, I've got a wealth of experience as a programmer, lead software engineer, and delivery manager that I'd like to share.